ArdonToonstra/qa-tooling-fhir-r4/README.md

 This starts a local webserver that communicates with the tools.
 Go to http://localhost:9000 to run the steps defined in the qa.yaml file.

 It can take a while to start validation when this command is executed for the first time.
 This is because the Docker image needs to be downloaded.
 Subsequent runs will start a lot faster.

+### Dependencies
+If your project includes dependencies, they should be installed locally in the host repository to ensure proper functionality of this tool.
+This installation process may be based on the template code provided in this repository.
+In this code, the Firely Terminal is utilized to download these dependencies.
+The account to login with Firely Terminal needs to have access to a Simplifier account with the necessary credentials, as this account is required to install private packages.
+Without these private packages, the Java validator will not be able to access the required resources for validation.

+Once installed, the dependencies will be placed in the `/dependencies` folder of your project.
+Afterward, ensure that you update the `qa.yml` file by passing the required dependencies to the -ig parameter, allowing the Java validator to locate and utilize them effectively during the validation process.
+The `/dependencies` folder can be added to the gitignore.

 ### On Github